Investigation into death of alleged shoplifter after altercation

-FLATBUSH, Brooklyn (WABC) --Police in Brooklyn are investigatng after an alleged shoplifter died inside of a grocery store following an altercation with store employees.
+FLATBUSH, Brooklyn (WABC) --Police in Brooklyn are investigating after an alleged shoplifter died inside of a grocery store following an altercation with store employees.

 Authorities are waiting for the medical examiner to determine a cause of death in the case.